• Home

 Police Gear Reviews, Training and Officer Safety Tips.

-You are here: Home / Active Shooter Bag Equipment Contents & Checklist
+You are here: Home / Active Shooter Bag Contents – Equipment Checklist

-Active Shooter Bag Equipment Contents & Checklist
+Active Shooter Bag Contents – Equipment Checklist

 Active Shooter Bag Equipment Contents List

-As the alert tone comes across the radio, you begin to get the idea that this shift might be the worst of your life.
+As the alert tone comes across the police radio, you begin to get the idea that this shift might be the worst of your life.

 Dispatch alerts you and your squadmates to an active shooter at a nearby school.